 Cameras are electronic devices and that means that they are prone to breaking like many other electronics.
 It isn’t often but it happens.
 If your camera stops working here are some tips to help you troubleshoot the device and then if that doesn’t work, get the most out of repairing your camera.
+See Nikon DSLR Cameras.

 One of the most common problems with digital cameras is that the memory card stops working.
 There can be a variety of causes for this.
 One that is seen a lot by tech experts is that a camera has been forced in too hard in the wrong direction, resulting in the contacts being bent.
 Sometimes you can bend back the contacts but if you decide to do this, be very careful.
 If you are just a beginning photographer, see photography tips on what things you need to backup which includes memory card.
+Check the 6 memory card problems and solutions by ebay.

 Replacing the battery might not always be the right fix for the camera not turning on.
 If it still won’t come on, try emptying the memory card on your computer.
 Some cameras won’t turn on if your memory card is full.